NablaChem/hummingqueue/README.md

-*madiler* helps running millions of calculations at scale.
+*hummingqueue* helps running millions of calculations at scale.
 Coming from the HPC world, it aims at a scalable subset of SLURM.
 While common schedulers such as airflow or Luigi emphasize workflows, *madiler* emphasizes scale.

 Core features:
 - [ ] Submit millions of jobs easily.